 Just as with fundamental analysis, technical analysis is subjective and our personal biases can be reflected in the analysis.
 It is important to be aware of these biases when analyzing a chart.
 If the analyst is a perpetual bull, then a bullish bias will overshadow the analysis.
 On the other hand, if the analyst is a disgruntled eternal bear, then the analysis will probably have a bearish tilt.

 Furthering the bias argument is the fact that technical analysis is open to interpretation.
 Even though there are standards, many times two technicians will look at the same chart and paint two different scenarios or see different patterns.
 Both will be able to come up with logical support and resistance levels as well as key breaks to justify their position.
-While this can be frustrating, it should be pointed out that technical analysis is more like an art than a science, somewhat like economics.
+While this can be frustrating, it should be pointed out that technical analysis is more like an art than a science, akin to economics.
 Is the cup half-empty or half-full?
-It is in the eye of the beholder.
+It is all in the eye of the beholder.

 Technical analysis has been criticized for being too late.
 By the time the trend is identified, a substantial portion of the move has already taken place.
 After such a large move, the reward to risk ratio is not great.
 Lateness is a particular criticism of Dow Theory.